mashpie/i18n-node/README.md

 that file can be edited or just uploaded to [webtranslateit](http://docs.webtranslateit.com/file_formats/) for any kind of collaborative translation workflow.

-### `bases`
+### `base`

-You can specify a regular expression that will be used to extract base file name for each locale.
-It will take effect only when `locales` are provided as an array.

-It may be used for instance to keep in locales only region-specific translations and move all what's shared to the base files.
+You can specify a function that will be used to extract base file name for each locale.
+It may be used for instance to keep in the locales only region-specific translations and move all what's shared to the base files.

+It will take effect only when `locales` are provided as an array and `base` is a function that returns a string value.
+You can skip this mechanism for particular locale if `base` returns no value.

-Each locale is merged with its base such that locale translations override the base.
+Each locale is merged with its base (if found) such that locale translations override the base.
 If the base file does not exist or is not parsable - it will not be created.

 Following example takes `de.js` and `en.js` as bases respectively for each locale:

     locales: ['at-de', 'de-de', 'at-en', 'de-en'],
-    bases: ".{2}$"

-You can use RegExp matching groups, the last matched group will be taken as the base file name:

-    locales: ['at-de', 'de-de', 'at-en', 'de-en'],
-    bases: "[^-]*-(.*)"
+    base: function(locale) {
+        return locale.slice(-2);
+    }

 ### `request`, `subdomain`, and `query`